 So here's the key question, can you play with your mind to stay positive?
 Ultimately, you need to stay happy / stay in a good mood.
 Try to enjoy yourself as much as possible during the event and smile / talk to others around you.
 When it gets hard, can you turn that into a positive?
 Can you smile and recognise the challenge which is about to confront you?
 You entered this event because you wanted to challenge yourself, so when you're at your lowest... congratulations... you've found what you came for.
 It's at that moment when you'll find out whether that's 'really' what you came for.

 As I mentioned earlier, there isn't an endless pool of positive mood so you need to conserve it early on.
 If you are well trained and have done the time/mileage, then you should make your way through the first 75% of the race with little issue or challenge.
 In the final 25% it will get difficult and that's when you'll need your positive mood.
-Don't waste it early in the event, nobody can keep going in a negative mind state for hours upon end, that kind of mental toughness just doesn't exist.

 The Endurance Store